pm-cui/voltageFaultInjection/README.md

 - When Pin 3's output is 1, Driver MOSFET's Gate is closed and causes the circuit to short to GRD, causing PG1 and NG1 to not be powered.
 P-channel MOSFET is closed and N-Channel MOSFET is opened and voltage is supplied to STM.

 ## Current Issues
-- When STM is not connected to the laptop via ST-Link:
+- When STM32 is connected to Leftmost Pin of JP6:
-  - Pin 32 on the MCU is not receiving power even though Pins 64, 48, 19 are all receiving power correctly.
-  - Tx/Rx of data does not work from STM to Pico
+  - Pins 64, 48, 19 have a reading of 3v3 while Pin 32 has a reading of 0v when it should be showing readings.
-  - STM's GPIO also does not work
+  - Tx/Rx and GPIO does not work
   - USB Adaptor also does not work

 - When STM is connected to the laptop:
   - Able to transmit data properly
   - GPIO works

-- When JP6's jumper is attached and power is supplied via 3v3, GPIO works as per normal.
+- When JP6's jumper is attached and power is supplied via 3v3, GPIO works as per normal
+   - Rise and Fall time increases significantly (refer to results below)
    - Can consider desolering capaitors on the side of SB2

 ## Results of Current Setup